rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P5_Vehicle_Detection_And_Tracking/ReadMe.md

 (iv) Use `cipy.ndimage.measurements.label` function to define cluster in heatmap to be labeled as a possible vehicle
 (v) Determine vehicle bounding box using the label
 (vi) Plot the detected vehicle.

+Experiments are conducted with for different thresholding values to reduce false positives.
+Finally, thresold value of 3 gave the best performance.

 This is implemented in `process_pipeline` function in code.